donovanh/donovanh.github.com/_posts/2020-06-26-svelte-sapper-deploy.markdown

 ## Well that's enough about me.
 Your turn!

 Have you build a cool Svelte app you'd like to tell me about?
-You can message me [on twitter](https://twitter.com/donovanh), I'd love to hear from you.
+You can message me [on Mastodon](https://mastodon.ie/@donovanh), I'd love to hear from you.

-*This article was originaly [posted on LogRocket](https://blog.logrocket.com/hosting-your-own-svelte-sapper-app/).*
+_This article was originaly [posted on LogRocket](https://blog.logrocket.com/hosting-your-own-svelte-sapper-app/)._